A Guide to Visiting Diamond Beach in Iceland

 Photo of broken up ice bergs on Diamoond beach in Iceland

-Diamond Beach gets its name because of the shiny, diamond-like ice chunks that wash up on the shore.
-These chunks are actually pieces of ice that have broken off from a nearby glacier called Breiðamerkurjökull and floated through the glacier lagoon, down into the ocean before being washed up on the shore.
-When the waves bring the chunks of ice onto the beach, they glisten and shine in the sunlight, giving the beach its name.
+It’s called Diamond Beach because of the shiny, diamond-like ice chunks that wash up on the shore.
+These chunks are actually pieces of ice that have broken off from a nearby glacier called Breiðamerkurjökull and floated through the glacier lagoon, and down into the Atlantic ocean before being washed up on the shore.

 Can you see the Northern Lights from Diamond Beach?